jaredmdunn/wherever-we-go/README.md

 # wherever-you-go
-The ruleset for my TTRPG "Wherever You Go"
+The ruleset for my TTRPG "Wherever We Go"